khenderick/solar_display/README.md

 2. Soft restart the M5Stack: Open the REPL with `screen /dev/ttyUSB0 115200` and soft restart with `CTRL+D`.

 Tip: You can exit the screen by pressing `CTRL+A`, then `k` and then `y`.

+### Update

+The system supports update via SD card.
+Format an micro SD card with FAT32 and put the contents of this repo in an `update` folder on the SD card's root.
+Put the SD card in the M5Stack and use the `A` and `C` buttons to nativate to the `reboot & update` menu item.
+Press the `B` button to activate.
+The system will take a backup of the graph, reset the M5Stack, update the code from the SD card and load the graph again.

 ### Debugging